gofiber/recipes/docker-mariadb-clean-arch/README.md

 |      Use Cases      |      Repositories      |         `repository.go`          |
 |      Entities       |        Entities        |           `domain.go`            |

 Basically, a request will have to go through `handler.go` (and `middleware.go`) first.
-After that, the program will call a use-case that is requested with `service.go`.
-That use-case in `service.go` will call `repository.go` that conforms to the `domain.go` in order to fulfill the request that the `service.go` asked for.
+After that, the program will call a repository or a use-case that is requested with `service.go`.
+That controller (`service.go`) will call `repository.go` that conforms to the `domain.go` in order to fulfill the request that the `service.go` asked for.
 The result of the request will be returned back to the user by `handler.go`.

 In short:

 - `handler.go` and `middleware.go` is used to receive and send requests.
-- `service.go` is business-logic.
+- `service.go` is business-logic or controller (some might have different opinions, but this is my subjective opinion).
-- `repository.go` is used to interact to the database.
+- `repository.go` is used to interact to the database (use-case).
 - `domain.go` is the 'shape' of the data models that the program use.

 For the sake of completeness, here are the functional responsibilities of the project structure.